eysan-ekizoglu/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 In the "Program.cs" file, instantiate two objects of the Employee class and assign values to their properties.
 Then compare the two Employee objects using the newly overloaded operators and display the results.
 Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.

+## Polymorphism Assignment
+Perform these actions and create a console app that includes the following:

+Create an interface called IQuittable and have it define a void method called Quit().

+Have your Employee class from the previous drill inherit that interface and implement the Quit() method in any way you choose.

+Use polymorphism to create an object of type IQuittable and call the Quit() method on it.
+Hint: an object can be of an interface type if it implements that specific interface.

+Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.

+## EF App
+Using the skills gained on this course and through online research (self study and debugging), perform these actions:

+Create a basic Entity Framework Code-First console application that creates a basic Student database and adds one student.

+## ASP.NET MVC Entity Framework Assignment Part 4
+Complete these actions:

+In the InsureeController, add logic to calculate a quote based on these guidelines:

+Start with a base of $50 / month.

+If the user is 18 or under, add $100 to the monthly total.

+If the user is from 19 to 25, add $50 to the monthly total.

+If the user is 26 or older, add $25 to the monthly total.
+Double check your code to ensure all ages are covered.

+If the car's year is before 2000, add $25 to the monthly total.

+If the car's year is after 2015, add $25 to the monthly total.

+If the car's Make is a Porsche, add $25 to the price.

+If the car's Make is a Porsche and its model is a 911 Carrera, add an additional $25 to the price.
+(Meaning, this specific car will add a total of $50 to the price.)

+Add $10 to the monthly total for every speeding ticket the user has.

+If the user has ever had a DUI, add 25% to the total.

+If it's full coverage, add 50% to the total.

+Modify the Create View so that the user does not see the “Quote” input field.
+Add an Admin View for a site administrator to the Insuree Views.
+This page must show all quotes issued, along with the user's first name, last name, and email address.

+Email all database .mdf and .ldf files to an Instructor.
+These are located in your project’s app_data folder.